chicagomaroon/data-visualizations/CONTRIB.md

     }
     ```
     - Make sure the title you write in the `meta_data.json` file is the same as the title you give your visual in `main.js` and in `index.html`'s `<title>` tag.

-6. Run `npm run format` and make the changes that the output recommends.
+1. Run `npm run format` and make the changes that the output recommends.
+Also ensure the title, subtitle, and captions follow the requirements in the [Contribution Standards section](#titles-subtitles-and-captions).
+Ensure the chart and annotations still look correct at a width of ~700px.
+This is the width of the charts when online.
-7. Go to the base folder of the `data-visualizations` repository and run the command `npm run process-visual --year=[year] --story=[kebab-case-story-name]`
+1. Go to the base folder of the `data-visualizations` repository and run the command `npm run process-visual --year=[year] --story=[kebab-case-story-name]`
     - Example: `npm run process-visual --year=2023 --story=example-visual`
-8. Create a Pull Request to have your visual reviewed by committing and pushing your changes.
+1. Create a Pull Request to have your visual reviewed by committing and pushing your changes.
+    - In your pull request, include a screenshot of the visual.
+Ensure the visual is ~700px.
     - You can run `git status` to see which files in red have not been added.
 Then run `git add [file-name]` for each file to add them.
 Next run `git commit -m '[commit message]'` to commit your changes.
 Then run `git push` to push your changes.
 If this is your first commit, github may ask you to run a different command, which you should.
 Ex `git push --set-upstream origin [branch-name]`

 ## The Chicago Maroon’s Data Contribution and Style Guide